 Most diets come with harsh sacrifices and strict eating and exercise plans.
 And in most cases, maintaining them is impractical.

-But what if there were a way to lose weight and live healthier without the strict regimen that comes with many of the diets we hear about today?
-What if there were a simple, effortless lifestyle change to better health?
+But what if there was a way to lose weight and live healthier without the strict regimen that comes with many of the diets we hear about today?
+What if there was a simple, effortless lifestyle change to better health?

 So Craig travels to Japan to learn the ins and outs of their way of life: how to prepare a bento box, the key to making excellent green tea, and the secret to surviving the hectic pace of modern life while still taking care of yourself.
 No exercise regimes, no calorie-counting, and no skipping meals; just the wisdom and experience of a culture that values good food and good living.